Co-founder and CEO Money Coaches Canada

 5. Take an honest look at your money values

-Many people are making regular donations to their local food bank, or helping out friends or family severely impacted financially.
-Money can’t buy health but it’s a tool by which you can do great good.
-Taking a good look at how we use our money and being grateful for what we have, can truly impact our happiness long after this crisis has passed.
+Perhaps that means making regular donations to their local food bank, or helping out friends or family who have been hard-hit financially.
+Money can’t make COVID magically disappear, but it’s a tool that can be used for good.
+Taking stock of how we use our money and being grateful for what we have can truly impact our happiness long after this pandemic has passed.

 Financial trade-offs have been made during the pandemic and will likely continue in some form for many years to come.
 These choices – perhaps made by you or imposed upon you – may affect plans you already had in place for your retirement, but getting real and taking charge of your money is the way forward.
 Seizing your finances by the horns feels very steadying in an increasingly uncertain world.

 Revising your current retirement plan or making a new one doesn’t have to be difficult, and you don’t have to do it alone.
 We’re here to help.